hl7au/au-fhir-core/input/pagecontent/general-guidance.md

  [extensible](https://hl7.org/fhir/R4/terminologies.html#extensible) bindings are applied conservatively to avoid limiting opportunities for downstream IGs and applications to define their own business rules.
 In some cases, AU Core strengthens the binding on supported elements from [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) to [extensible](https://hl7.org/fhir/R4/terminologies.html#extensible) where there is national agreement across use cases, e.g. core clinical concepts such as `AllergyIntolerance.code`, `Procedure.code`, `Condition.code`.

  [required](https://hl7.org/fhir/R4/terminologies.html#required) bindings are inherited from the FHIR standard.
 AU Core does not strengthen bindings to required so that systems can supply text only where coded data is not available, and downstream IGs can introduce tighter terminology requirements appropriate to their use case.
-Where a stricter coding expectation is needed, AU Core uses invariants to require that if coded data is supplied, at last one coding uses agreed terminology for example the invariant applied to `Condition.bodySite` in [AU Core Condition](StructureDefinition-au-core-condition.html).

 New additional bindings in AU Core profiles are added to when there is a candidate stricter value set for an element that is under consideration by community for adoption (e.g. the value set [Metric Body Weight Units](https://healthterminologies.gov.au/fhir/ValueSet/metric-body-weight-units-1) is a candidate binding for `Observation.value.code` in [AU Core Body Weight](StructureDefinition-au-core-bodyweight.html)).
 These are represented using the [additional bindings extension](https://build.fhir.org/ig/FHIR/fhir-tools-ig/StructureDefinition-additional-binding.html) with the binding purpose set to [candidate](https://build.fhir.org/ig/FHIR/fhir-tools-ig/ValueSet-additional-binding-purpose.html).

 Coded elements in AU Core profiles that define support for more than one value set include them in a profile by slicing the [Coding](http://hl7.org/fhir/R4/datatypes.html#Coding) part of the element and placing _Must Support_ on each value set slice.
 These value set slices are not intended to prevent systems from supplying only a text value.

+Additional terminology rules that cannot be represented using a binding are applied with the [use of invariants](general-guidance.html#use-of-invariants) (e.g. [AU Core Procedure](StructureDefinition-au-core-procedure.html) invariant au-core-pro-01: If a coded body site is provided, at least one coding shall be from SNOMED CT).

 While the work to include that terminology binding in the underlying AU Base profile is progressing, new terminology bindings can be added temporarily in an AU Core profile to support development and testing in a release.